|

 a nuclear war that lasted for two minutes and twenty-eight seconds.

-turning into a bed-sitting room because of the nuclear radiations.
+will be turned into a bed-sitting room because of the nuclear radiations.

 The subway is still running.
 Penelope (Rita Tushingham), a young woman who is 17-month pregnant, lives in a train with her parents.